adikele/covidplots-using-django/README.md

 Step 1 : Install Python 3.7+

-Step 2 : In your Terminal, first cd into the directory you would like to store this project.
-Then type the following commands one after another in your Terminal:
+Step 2 : In a terminal, first cd into the directory you would like to store this project.
+Then type the following commands one after:
 ```bash
 mkdir covid-project && cd covid-project
 python3 -m venv covid-venv